foltanyi/DieWelle/README.md

 ## Milestone II.

 We refactored the data processing script, so it is now a cleaner code.
-We added world stemming to removes stopwords and also words that appear infrequently.
+We added world stemming to remove stopwords and also words that appear infrequently.

 We built our neural network using the keras word embedding layer, which provide a dense representation of words and their relative meanings.
 It requires that the input data be integer encoded.